I Want You (2012 film): Plot

 On the night of the premiere of the television show, Gin is ready to perform when H tells her that there is something that he must do first.
 While she sings, H goes to a party where he reunites with Babi.
-She takes him to the house she always dreamed was hers (and where they made love the first time).
-The former couple ends up making love in the sand.
+She takes him to the house she always dreamed was hers (and where they had sex the first time).
+The former couple ends up having sex in the sand.
 Meanwhile, Gin finishes her performance and goes on to look for H. While walking she hears a woman and a man having sex, she opened the door and notices that it wasn't H. She shyly and quietly closes the door and keeps walking.
 Hearing laughter from another door, she knocks and one of the top bosses of the TV show is revealed to be inside.
 They let her in and tell her that H is with them.
 When she doesn't see him, she tells them that she will go.
 They don't let her and try to rape her.
 H ends things with Babi "for the better" and goes to look for Gin.
 When he gets to the after-party of the premiere, the other dancers tell him that they saw her walk through the corridors of the dressing rooms.
 When he gets there, he hears screams and he sees that Gin is about to be raped.
 He starts punching the men and yells at Gin to leave.
 When he's done, he goes to look for Gin and sees her walking away.
 Gin asks H where he's been.
 Though he remains silent, she deduces what happened and walks away, breaking ties with him.
 H, in a state of immense pain, races off on his motorcycle and Katina tries to stop him.
 H arrives at the race to face off against Serpiente for Pollo's motorcycle.
 At the end of the race, each rider exchanges motorcycles.
 H finds closure in Pollo's death, and with one final hallucination of him, rides the motorcycle into the water.
 Weeks pass, Gin has a photography exhibition and all the pictures revolve around H. Babi's mother tells their father it's over due to his infidelity.
 Daniela, Babi, and their mother go to Daniela's first doctor's appointment.
 In another scene, Katina is seen happy with Luque.
 H is shown at the exhibition and realizes that Gin has known him before and that she has been taking pictures of him for a long time.
 H goes to see her and she tells him he can help her 'fix this disaster', and if they work at it that maybe they'll turn out fine.
 H and Gin become a happy couple once again.